 Lavender oil is an oil made from the flowers of lavender plants.
-Lavender poisoning occurs when someone swallows lavender oil.
+Lavender poisoning can occur when someone swallows large amounts of lavender oil.
 This can be by accident or on purpose.

 This article is for information only.
 Do NOT use it to treat or manage an actual poison exposure.
 If you or someone you are with has an exposure, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.